zamyafoobi/WowClassicGrindBot/README.md

 You are welcome to create pull requests.
 Some ideas of things that could be improved:

 * This readme
-* The route recording and editing
 * More route and class profiles

 # Contribution

-* Runtime Class Profile picker
+* Frontend Runtime Class Profile picker
-* Runtime Path Profile autocomplete search
+* Frontend Runtime Path Profile autocomplete search
 * Frontend Dark mode
 * Improved Loot Goal
 * Added Skinning Goal
-* Introduced a concept of Produce/Consume corpses.
-In short killing multiple enemies in a single combat, can loot and skin them all.
+* Introduced a concept of `Produce`/`Consume` corpses.
+Killing multiple enemies in a single combat, can consume them all.
 * `ActionbarPopulator` based on class config
 * `DataConfig`: change where the external data(DBC, MPQ, profiles) can be found
 * Edit the loaded profile from frontend